 Manchester police responding to many motor vehicle-related calls

-May 20—MANCHESTER — Police have responded to 15 motor vehicle break in-related incidents in the past week, making several arrests while also recovering stolen vehicles.
+May 22—MANCHESTER — Police have responded to 15 motor vehicle break in-related incidents in the past week, making several arrests while also recovering stolen vehicles.

 Manchester police Lt.
 Ryan Shea issued a press release stating that seven of those recent responses have been for motor vehicle thefts, but the department has recovered 10 such stolen vehicles in the meantime.